aminerol/react-native-storage-simply/README.md

 * The `value`  The value to push onto the array
 * The `isExist`  Optional argument by default its false, check existence before pushing onto array, if its false it wont check for existence
 * The `predicate`  Optional argument, The function invoked per element for checking the existence in case of nested objects
+* returns `Boolean` wether the item pushed to the array or not

 ### Example
 ```js